openrosbotix/virtual_joystick/readme.md

 ros2 launch virtual_joystick vjoy.launch.py
 ```

+To operate the joysticks, just drag one of the circles using your mouse.

 ### Special thanks
 I specially want to say thank you sampreets3 for this clear and complete example in how to use Qt and ROS2 together
 [https://github.com/sampreets3/simple_gui/blob/main/simple_gui/gui_ros_node.py](https://github.com/sampreets3/simple_gui/blob/main/simple_gui/gui_ros_node.py)